 How to measure your child’s stride length

 To measure the inseam, you need a yardstick and a medium-sized book.
-Your child now stands with his back against a wall without shoes, without pants and possibly also without a diaper.
-Now align the book or spine vertically on the wall between your child’s legs.
-Now lead it carefully from below, but with gentle pressure upwards into the crotch.
-Now measure the distance between the floor and the book spine or top edge of the book and you will get the inside leg length.
+Your child now stands with his back against a wall without shoes.
+Measure the distance between the floor and crotch to get the inside leg length.
 Once you have measured the inseam, you can look up the corresponding bike size in the kids bike size chart by inseam above.

 Which frame height should you choose for the children’s bike?